Jamesway/docker-cheatsheet/README.md

-# Docker OS X Cheatsheat
+# Docker Cheatsheat
+You probably already know, but Docker is fantastic for:
+- Development - No installation into your local environment, so no "it works on my machine conversations."
+- Experimentation - You can easily try different languages and versions of different languages which is helpful for quickly determining if your code will run on the latest Python.
+- Scaling - containers are made to scale up or down, with docker swarm, or other tools like Kubernetes or Rancher.
+- Moving Legacy Apps to the Cloud - Getting your app running in a docker container means it will run in the cloud.
+- Removing stubborn stains

+## Slow Volumes with OS X
 Docker works pretty well on OS X, but volumes can be slow to reflect filesystem changes without some tweaking.

-### Slow Volumes with OS X

 *Note: this happens with pre 2011 Macs ie. Docker Toolbox + VirtualBox and newer Macs running Docker for Mac and XHyve.*

-TL;DR INotify events don't move host -> guest on OS X, so we add a container that syncs using Unison or Rsync.
+TL;DR INotify events move slowly host -> guest on OS X, so we add a container that syncs using Unison or Rsync.

 https://github.com/docker/for-mac/issues/77
 https://forums.docker.com/t/file-access-in-mounted-volumes-extremely-slow-cpu-bound/8076

 ### docker-sync

-2-way sync with Unison or 1-way with Rsync, requires ruby http://docker-sync.io/
+Docker container with 2-way sync using Unison or 1-way using Rsync
+http://docker-sync.io/

+#### Requirements
+- Ruby

+#### Installation
 ```
 gem install docker-sync
 ```